VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **When a women is pregnant, her senses are all heightened**
+- ⚡ Daily fun fact: **In ancient Rome, it was considered a sign of leadership to be born with a crooked nose**

 <h3 align="left">Connect with me:</h3>
 <p align="left">